jest-community/eslint-plugin-jest/docs/rules/valid-expect-in-promise.md

-# Enforce having return statement when testing with promises (`valid-expect-in-promise`)
+# Ensure promises that have expectations in their chain are valid (`valid-expect-in-promise`)

 Ensure to return promise when having assertions in `then` or `catch` block of promise